 As a Marine Officer and paratrooper, Captain Taylor volunteered for duty as a platoon commander with the Marine Corps’ C Company, 4th Reconnaissance Battalion.
 He deployed to Iraq where he fought with 2nd Force Reconnaissance Company.
 Taylor led the first platoon into Iraq for his brigade and led a mission that rescued 31 wounded Marines during the pitched Battle of An Nasiriyah.
 For his service in Iraq, the Marine Corps awarded Captain Taylor the Combat Action Ribbon, Presidential Unit Citation, and the Navy Commendation Medal with “V” for valor.

-Van and his wife, Anne, married after his return from Iraq and are the proud parents of Laura, 6, Helen, 5, and baby Susie born in October of 2009.
-Van and his family reside in Plano near the land which his great-grandfather farmed during the Great Depression.
+Van and his wife, Anne, married after his return from Iraq and are the proud parents of Laura, 8, Helen, 7, and Susie, 4.
+Van and his family reside in Plano near the land his great-grandfather farmed during the Great Depression.

 *Neither the military information nor photographs imply endorsement by the Department of Defense or the United States Marine Corps